jgrittonbell/YourHealthJournal/README.md

 ### Problem Statement

-Managing nutrition and blood glucose levels is a critical yet challenging task for individuals with diabetes or those tracking their diet for health reasons.
+Managing nutrition and blood glucose levels is a critical yet challenging task for individuals with diabetes.
 Existing food tracking applications often lack integration with continuous glucose monitoring (CGM) systems, making it difficult for users to correlate their food intake with blood sugar fluctuations.
 Additionally, manually logging food and nutritional data can be tedious and error-prone.

 This project aims to bridge that gap by developing a Java-based food journal application that seamlessly integrates Nutritionix API for comprehensive nutritional insights and Dexcom CGMs through pydexcom API